Skip to content

 Set the version for a runtime.
 For example, MISE_NODE_VERSION=20 will use [email protected] regardless of what is set in .tool-versions/.mise.toml.

-Set to 1 to default to using .mise.toml in mise local instead of .tool-versions for configuration.
+Set to 0 to default to using .tool-verisons in mise local instead of mise.toml for configuration.

-For now this is not used by mise use which will only use .mise.toml unless --path is specified.
+This is not used by mise use which will only use mise.toml unless --path is specified.

 MISE_TRUSTED_CONFIG_PATHS